xuantiep/xdeb-org/content/post/hugo-theme-zen-css-grid.md

 ---

 I have released the css grid version of my [Zen theme for Hugo](https://github.com/frjo/hugo-theme-zen).
-This site have been using it for a couple of month, [Layout with CSS grid and flex, it's really nice](/post/2017/08/29/layout-with-css-grid-and-flex-its-really-nice/).
+This site have been using it for a couple of month.
+Read more at [Layout with CSS grid and flex, it's really nice](/post/2017/08/29/layout-with-css-grid-and-flex-its-really-nice/).

 With the resent release of [Microsoft Edge 16](https://blogs.windows.com/msedgedev/2017/10/17/edgehtml-16-fall-creators-update/) there is support for css grid in all the major browsers.